 DSEK (Descemet’s Stripping Endothelial Keratoplasty) and DMEK (Descemet’s Membrane Endothelial Keratoplasty) are surgical techniques that precisely remove the damaged layer of the cornea for patients with conditions such as Fuchs’ Corneal Dystrophy, corneal edema, and other forms of endothelial dysfunction.

-Because DSEK and DMEK are not a full-thickness cornea transplant, recovery time is usually quicker than with traditional corneal transplants.
+Because DSEK and DMEK are not full-thickness cornea transplants, recovery time is usually quicker than with traditional corneal transplants.
 Visual recovery is gradual but most patients obtain their best-corrected visual acuity between 1-3 months after the procedure.

 If your cornea cannot be healed or repaired, Dr. Baribeau might recommend a cornea transplant, also called “keratoplasty,” which is a surgical procedure to replace part of your cornea with the corneal tissue from a human donor.

 All donated corneas are carefully tested to make sure they are healthy and safe to use.
 A corneal transplant can restore vision, reduce pain and improve the appearance of a damaged or diseased cornea.
 Most corneal transplants are successful; however, the surgery carries a small risk of complications, such as rejection of the donor cornea.